-Overnight credentials for significant others (S.O.) of crew members are available for purchase by volunteers through their coordinator.
-The price for an S.O. pass for the 2023 Fair is \$100 through June 29; on June 30 this fee increases to \$140.
+significant others (S.O.) of crew members are available for purchase by volunteers through their coordinator.
+The price for an S.O.
+Pass for the 2024 Fair is \$125.
 No person may be charged more than the actual cost of a teen or S.O. pass.
-Checks returned because of insufficient funds will be assessed a \$25 fee.
-If a check is not made good by the time of the Fair, the S.O. will not receive their wristband.
+Checks returned because of insufficient funds will be assessed a \$35 fee.
+If a check is not made good by the time of the Fair, the S.O. will not receive their wristband or the crew person their vehicle sticker.